 Wrestling BigCo plc from a major competitor was no doubt a worthy achievement, but the impact of featuring it in your presentation will be lost if you can’t get across the emotional journey either leading up to the ‘win’ or following the take-on as a client.

-So, to make sure you’re able to effectively give your own take, only include clients as case-studies where:
+To make sure you’re able to effectively give your own take, only include clients as detailed case-studies where:

 - You had first-hand exposure to the emotional ups and downs of the tender process (which, ideally, was no more than two or three years ago), or